Register with Equity & Disability Service

 - Apply to enrol in your chosen course of study.
 On your application to enrol you will be asked if you have a disability, illness, injury or medical condition - reply yes.
 Your contact details will be sent to the Equity and Disability Service and we will send you our handbook and a learning support questionnaire.

-Step 2: Complete the Learning Support Questionnaire 2019 (Pdf105Kb) and return this to us (with supporting documentation about your condition from an appropriate professional or specialist).
+Step 2: Complete the Learning Support Questionnaire 2021 (fillable PDF) and return this to us (with supporting documentation about your condition from an appropriate professional or specialist).